ConceptaNjolima/MyTNTResources/Week 1/[PM1.1] Empathize with users.md

 ## Learning objectives

 * TNTs will learn about their problem statement.
-* TNTs will conduct investigations to begin collocating information and data that will inform user needs.
+* TNTs will conduct investigations on user needs.
 * TNTs will practice skills for productive product discussions.

 ## Time required and pace